-Filling the joints when installing a polymer flooring system can be a little more complicated than it may seem.
+Filling expansion joints in concrete floors when installing a polymer flooring system can be a little more complicated than it may seem.
 There are many ways to fill a joint, and some contractors sometimes don’t fill them at all.
-What are the pros and cons of filling a joint, and what should you use to fill them?
+What are the pros and cons of filling expansion joints in concrete floors, and what should you use to fill them?

 Joints are cut into concrete after being poured to control cracking during times of shrinking and expansion.
 There are two main types of joints: control joints and expansion joints.
 Control joints are usually a little bit thinner at 3/16 to 1/4” and are used to help deter cracks away from a more resistant line in the floor.
 Expansion joints are usually at least ½” thick and sometimes are filled with a fibrous material.
 These are used to separate slabs and concrete from other parts of the structure and are usually used to section off larger areas, rooms, or slabs poured at different times.

-Typically, joints are filled to give the floor a monolithic appearance, and make the floor easier to clean.
-Also, filling the joint prevents the shoulder of the joint from fracturing because there is no edge exposed.
+Typically, joints are filled to give the floor a monolithic appearance, and make the floor easier to clean to avoid any form of concrete contamination.
+Also, filling expansion joints in concrete floors prevents the shoulder of the joint from fracturing because there is no edge exposed.
 However, there are some negative effects that can occur after filling a joint.
 For example: The epoxy on top of the joint can crack, the joint material can become disbonded from the walls of the joint, or the joint material can protrude upwards, creating a lump in the floor.
 Of course, most of this stems from poor installation techniques or using the wrong type of material.

 If done right, filling the joints of a floor can be very aesthetically pleasing and leave no areas for dirt to be trapped.
 Using a high elongation epoxy or polyurea that can flex and bend when the concrete expands and contracts will help assure there are no issues with your polymer floor system.